hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/06_assessing_quality.md

 ## Assessing quality with FastQC

-Since we have our directory structure set up, and we know about what information is stored in a FASTQ file, the next step is to examine quality metrics for our data.
+Now we understand what information is stored in a FASTQ file, the next step is to examine quality metrics for our data.

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.